jklayman/DSC-232-Project/README.md

 ### Model 1: TF-IDF/Random Forest
 The review text was tokenized, and common stopwords and special characters were removed.
 A simple lemmatizer was applied to group words with similar roots.
 The data was then split into training and test sets.
 A binary classification pipeline ws constructed using TF-IDF for feature extraction and a random forest classifier.
 The model was trained on the training set, and evaluation metrics, including AUC, were computed on both training and test data.
 Hyperparameter tuning was performed by iterating over the maximum number of TF-IDF features, the number of trees in the forest, and the maximum tree depth.

-# Need to finish
 ### Model 2: Word2Vec Embeddings/Logistic Regression
-The global preprocessing steps were applied along with additional preprocessing specific to this model.
-Review text was tokenized in preparation for embedding.
-Class balancing was performed using random undersampling to create a balanced training set of positive and negative reviews.
-A Word2Vec model was used to generate word embeddings, which were then used as input into a logisitic regression classifier.
-Hyperparameter tuning was conducted on a smaller subset of the data to improve efficiency.
-The tuning process focused on vectorSize, minCount, and windowSize, and the final model will use the selected parameters: vectorSize = [input], minCount = [input], and windowSize = [input].
-The finalized model is applied to the full dataset for training and evaluation.
+Due to system limitations, we were unable to implement this model; however, the following outlines the approach we had planned.
+In addition to the global preprocessing steps, we intended to tokenize the review text in preparation for embedding.
+To address class imbalance, we would have applied random undersampling to create a balanced training set of positive and negative reviews.
+A Word2Vec model was planned to generate word embeddings from the tokenized text, which would then serve as input to a logisitic regression classifier.

-What Tristan wrote: After the initial TF-IDF/random forest model, we chose to employ Word2Vev word embeddings/logistic regression in an effort to increase the accuracy.
-To begin, the global preprocessing detailed above was used in tandem with seperate model preprocessing shown below.
-We used seperate preprocessing for the word embeddings driven model because we wanted to preserve as much semantic meaning as possible.
-Several cleaning and transformation steps were applied to get the dataset ready for modeling: Tokenization.
-We then employed random undersampling for class balancing so that our resultant model is less biased.
-Ultimately, our model used X million positive and X million negative reviews for training.
-In the training phase, we used Word2Vec embeddings alongside a Logistic Regression classifier.
-We progressed with hyperparameter tuning on an even more downsampled dataset at 3 million positive and negative reviews for quicker tunes.
-Word2Vec has a plethora of tuning possabilties, but we focused on the following high priority parameters: vectorSize, minCount, windowSize.
-After hyperparameter tuning, we chose [input final parameters].
-We then ran the final model on the 14M row dataset.
+Hyperparameter tuning was to be performed on a smaller subset of the data to optimize for efficiency.The tuning process would have focused on selecting appropriate values for vectorSize, minCount, and windowSize, but the final values were not determined prior to the system outage.
+Once tuned, the finalized model would have been applied to the dataset for training and evaluation

 ## Results Section
-This will include the results from the methods listed above (C).
-You will have figures here about your results as well.
-No exploration of results is done here.
-This is mainly just a summary of your results.
-The sub-sections will be the same as the sections in your methods section.

-# Need to finish

 ### Feature Exploration and Visualization
 The preprocessed dataset contained 94,164 unique games with user reviews.
 Some games were reviewed far more frequently than others, with a noticeable concentration of reviews on top titles.
 Counter-Strike 2, for instance, accumulated over 1 million reviews, making it one of the more frequently reviewed games in the dataset (Fig. 1).
 <img src="https://github.com/user-attachments/assets/6c7f6d6b-d54c-47cf-9002-26de91e37902" width="1000">